21 Aug Disrupting Gender Inequality in Call Centers

 - Creating great company culture with paths of upward mobility for female agents; Valuing agent experience as they have the most contact with the customer base

-- Setting guidelines for appropriate conduct and channels of communication to address problems quickly
+- Setting guidelines for appropriate conduct and channels of communication to address problems like abuse, within centers or from customers, swiftly.

 - Supervisors and Management guiding by example, treating all employees with respect and equity